onflow/docs/docs/cadence/language/access-control.md

 let alsoEntitledSubRef = r.childResource
 ```

-Entitlement mappings may be used either in accessor functions (as in the example above), or in fields whose types are references.
-Note that this latter
+Entitlement mappings may be used either in accessor functions (as in the example above), or in fields whose types are
+either references, or containers (structs/resources, dictionaries and arrays).
-usage will necessarily make the type of the composite non-storage, since it will have a reference field.
+Note that having a reference field will necessarily make the type of the composite non-storage.

 {/* TODO: once the Account type refactor is complete and the documentation updated, let's link here to the Account type page as an example of more complex entitlement mappings */}
 Entitlement mappings need not be 1:1; it is valid to define a mapping where multiple inputs map to the same output, or where one input maps to multiple outputs.